-You may feel overwhelmed with planning and financing a funeral considering the average cost of a burial funeral is $7,600 and the average cost of a cremation funeral around $3,200.
-Fortunately you are not alone in this situation.
+You may feel overwhelmed with planning and financing a funeral considering the average cost of a burial funeral is $7,600 and the average cost of a cremation funeral is around $3,200.
+Fortunately, you are not alone in this situation.
 There are many ways to cover all the funeral expenses without ending up in massive debt.

 Look to Friends and Family for Support First